Luftalian/CalculateTeX/README.md

 # SuggestTeX README

-This is the README for your extension "SuggestTeX".
+This is the README for my extension "SuggestTeX".
 The SuggestTeX extension is designed to handle calculations of LaTeX-formatted mathematical expressions.
 Currently, it supports calculations involving the `\SI{}{}` command, with plans for expanding functionality to include more commands in the future.

 ## Features